luminovang/documentation/introduction/service.md

 ## Introduction

 Services is a utility class designed to simplify the management of class instances across your application.
 Serving as a centralized hub, it allows developers to manage, cache, or return shared instances of a class throughout the codebase.
 With a centralized location for registering classes, Services optimizes application performance by loading and initializing classes only when called.
+See documentation on how you can register your [service bootstrap](/base/services.md).

-#### Key Features:
+#### Key Features

 1. **Class Registration and Access**: [Register classes in service](/configs/service.md) and access their instances anywhere in your codebase.